-- C3.7 The volume reconciliation calculation shall take into account inventory levels, waste, rejected goods, and claimed materials sold without certification claims. - C3.8 The organization shall review the volume reconciliation at least annually to ensure that information is correct.
-This shall include: - C3.8.1 Taking a physical inventory of any claimed materials in stock, including inputs, materials in the production process, and outputs; - C3.8.2 Comparing the actual waste factors to the expected waste factors.
+- C3.7 The volume reconciliation calculation shall take into account inventory levels, waste, rejected products, and claimed materials sold without certification claims. - C3.8 The organization shall review the volume reconciliation at least annually to ensure that information is correct.
+This shall include: - C3.8.1 Taking a physical inventory of any claimed materials in stock, including inputs, materials in the production process, and outputs;